Skip to main content

 • “I also found the character development of the group and the diverse possibilities for experimenting with very different talents and skills very successful.”

-• “Outside of the stealth system, the game itself is incredibly polished in the most important areas that matter to me: no serious game breaking bugs, great strategy, actually interesting dynamic storytelling and character development, solid sound design, and attention to the little details that a fan of the xcom-like genre care about like well designed skills trees and squad interactions.”
+• “Outside of the stealth system, the game itself is incredibly polished in the most important areas that matter to me: no serious game-breaking bugs, great strategy, actually interesting dynamic storytelling and character development, solid sound design, and attention to the little details that a fan of the XCOM-like genre care about like well-designed skill trees and squad interactions.”

 • “The character designs are kinda goofy, and the graphics aren't really that amazing.”

-• “Level design is ok, and matches the theme, but character design just looks like draft room rejects from Fallout Tactics (a 23 year old game).”
+• “Level design is okay and matches the theme, but character design just looks like draft room rejects from Fallout Tactics (a 23 year old game).”

 • emotional

-• “This is a heartfelt game representing games that may have had their hearts removed, showing great respect for mythology.”
+• “This is a heartfelt game representing games who just may in fact had their hearts removed (I love Dragon's Dogma as well, for its respect for mythology).”

 • “The voice acting, where present, is well-performed, adding personality to key characters and heightening emotional stakes.”